boltops-tools/ufo/README.md

 ufo task hi-migrate-prod
 ```

 You will need to define a task definition for the migrate command also in `ufo/task_definitions.rb`.
 If you only need to override the Docker command and can re-use an existing task definition like `hi-web-prod`.
-You can use the `--override-command` option:
+You can use the `--command` option:

 ```
-ufo task hi-web-prod --override-command '["bin/migrate"]' ufo task hi-web-prod --override-command bin/migrate ufo task hi-web-prod --override-command "bin/with_env bundle exec rake db:migrate:redo VERSION=xxx" ufo task hi-web-prod --override-command '["bin/with_env", "bundle", "exec", "rake", "db:migrate:redo", "VERSION=xxx"]''
+ufo task hi-web-prod --command bin/migrate ufo task hi-web-prod --command bin/with_env bundle exec rake db:migrate:redo VERSION=xxx
 ```

-The `--override-command` option takes a string.
+The `--command` option takes a string.
 If the string has brackets in it then it will be evaluated as an Array but the option must be a string.

 ## Scale